 The designated safeguarding lead (and deputy/deputies) undertake Level 3 child protection training at least every two years.
 The Headteacher, all staff members, trustees and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
 In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 Records of any child protection training undertaken is kept for all staff, trustees and governors.

-The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate child protection concern, this must be reported to the designated safeguarding lead and may require further referral to and subsequent investigation by appropriate authorities.
+The school ensures that the designated safeguarding lead (and deputy) also undertakes training in inter-agency working and other matters as appropriate

 8. Professional confidentiality